Imperial-MATH50003/MATH50003NumericalAnalysis2021-22/README.md

 with respect to a proscribed weight—and their usage in numerical computations.
 6. [Integration](notebooks/Integration.ipynb): we discuss ways to approximate integrals, both definite and indefinite, using orthogonal polynomials.
-7. [Differential Equations](notebooks/DifferentialEquations.ipynb): we discuss the numerical solution of differential equations, including both time-dependent ordinary differential equations, boundary value problems, and (time-permitting) partial differential equations.
+7. [Differential Equations](notebooks/DifferentialEquations.ipynb): we discuss the numerical solution of differential equations, including both time-dependent ordinary differential equations, boundary value problems, and  partial differential equations.

 In this course we will use the programming language [Julia](https://julialang.org).
 This is a modern, compiled, high-level, open-source language developed at MIT.
 It is becoming increasingly important in high-performance computing and